GROUP BY Clause

 binding tuples in the group variable \$g\$, which can be explicitly

-utilized in subsequent HAVING
+utilized in subsequent HAVING, ORDER BY, and SELECT

 clauses.
 Thus, an PartiQL query can perform complex computations on